rails/rails/guides/source/action_controller_advanced_topics.md

 config.filter_redirect << "s3.amazonaws.com"
 ```

-You can set it to a String, a Regexp, or an array of both.
+You can set it to a String, a Regexp, or an Array of both.

 ```ruby
 config.filter_redirect.concat ["s3.amazonaws.com", /private_path/]